Our impact on the Sustainable Development Goals

 As a part of our climate strategy, we have committed to becoming carbon-neutral in 2030 through decarbonization of electricity consumption in our factories and continuous energy savings in line with our “energy efficiency first” principle.
 This will bring a significant reduction in our global carbon footprint.

 We have committed to set Science Based Targets as a part of the UN Global Compact campaign “Business Ambition for 1.5°C”.
-This will also include targets for reduction of our carbon emissions in our entire global value chain.
+In 2022, our emission reduction targets were validated and approved by the Science Based Targets initiative.
+This also includes targets for reduction of our carbon emissions in our entire value chain.

 SDG 16 – Peace, Justice and Strong Institutions